Eaglw/Chemical_Engineering/Structure Engineering/0. anki/Questions for Statics.md

 We can approximate a circular trajectory with its tangent, in the hp of small displacements, that are that we encounter in structural analysis.
 ID: 1713263731920

-### what the Euler th is and what is its use?
+### which is the relation between the Euler th and the theory of centers? + enunciato del th.
-"Any displacement of a rigid body AB an its mean plan can be described by a rotation around an absolute center of rotation C that can be determined at the intersection of the normal to the displacement vectors of two generic points of the body, with respect to their initial positions"
+[[Structure Engineering/3.
+Basic/Euler theorem (structure)|Euler theorem]]: "Any displacement of a rigid body AB an its mean plan can be described by a rotation around an absolute center of rotation C that can be determined at the intersection of the normal to the displacement vectors of two generic points of the body, with respect to their initial positions"
-If
+[[Structure Engineering/3.
+Basic/Theory of Centers|Theory of Centers]]: If we can find ad absolute rotation center the body is not in equilibrium, and viceversa.
+Euler say that any movement can be seen as a rotation, so if we have a center no equilibrium.

+###